Altinn/altinn-studio-docs/content/app/development/ux/texts/_index.en.md

 ## Change dafault texts and error messages in an application

 It is possible to change default texts and error messages that is displayed in the app.
-Here are the id with its default value in [English](https://github.com/Altinn/app-frontend-react/blob/v3/src/language/texts/en.ts), [Norwegian Bokmål](https://github.com/Altinn/app-frontend-react/blob/v3/src/language/texts/nb.ts) and [Nynorsk](https://github.com/Altinn/app-frontend-react/blob/v3/src/language/texts/nn.ts)
+Here are the id:s with its default value in [English](https://github.com/Altinn/app-frontend-react/blob/v3/src/language/texts/en.ts), [Norwegian Bokmål](https://github.com/Altinn/app-frontend-react/blob/v3/src/language/texts/nb.ts) and [Nynorsk](https://github.com/Altinn/app-frontend-react/blob/v3/src/language/texts/nn.ts)

 Those default texts that has a number in needs to be handled in a different way.
 For exampel `file_uploader_validation_error` displays an error message if